tensorturtle/classy-sort-yolov5/README.md

 python classy_track.py -h
 ```

-The text results are saved to `/inference/output/` from the array above in a non-MOT compliant format.
+The text results are saved to `/inference/output/` from the array above in the following format.
 That location in the script is also a good point to plug your own programs into.

 The saved text file contains the following information: